tjs23/nuc_dynamics/README.txt

 optional arguments:
-  -h, --help            show this help message and exit -o PDB_FILE           Optional name of PDB format output file for 3D
+  -h, --help            show this help message and exit -o OUT_FILE           Optional name of output file for 3D coordinates in N3D
-                        coordinates.
-If not set this will be auto-generated from the input file name
-  -m NUM_MODELS         Number of alternative conformations to generate from
-                        repeat calculations with different random starting
+                        or PDB format (see -f option).
+If not set this will be auto-generated from the input file name -m NUM_MODELS         Number of alternative conformations to generate from repeat calculations with different random starting
                         coordinates: Default: 1
+  -f OUT_FORMAT         File format for output 3D coordinate file.
+Default:
-  -s Mb_SIZE [Mb_SIZE ...]
+                        "n3d".
+Also available: "pdb" -s Mb_SIZE [Mb_SIZE ...]
                         One or more sizes (Mb) for the hierarchical structure calculation protocol (will be used in descending